Mature Masculine

 Stay Grounded

 Keep our spirituality connected to ordinary life.
 How does our practice affect our relationships?
-Does our spirituality make us more effective or less?
+Does it make us more effective or less?
 Can we bring presence to mundane tasks?

-Real spirituality changes how we live every day, not just what happens in special moments.
+Real spirituality changes how we live every day, not what happens in special moments alone.

 Serve Others